cnexans/DynamicForms--API/README.md

-# Laravel5OauthSeed
+# DynamicForms--api

-This repository initializes a laravel 5 project with BShaffer Oauth package for PHP
+This project has been made with Laravel 5.1 is used by DynamicForms--app and DynamicForms--dashboard.

+## About the OAuth2 usage

 Grant types: password, client and refresh

-## Password grant type
+### Password grant type

 servername/oauth/token
 ```javascript